TheDarthMole/upswake/README.md

 The above config allows for a flexible configuration.
 You can define multiple NUT hosts and multiple wake hosts.
 Multiple rules can also be defined for each server to be woken.
-YAML anchors can be used if the same NUT server is used for multiple servers.
+YAML anchors can be used if the same NUT client is used for multiple servers.

 > Note: the rules are evaluated in a logical OR fashion.
 If any of the rules are met, the host will be woken.